bigbio/pgatk/docs/pypgatk.rst

         -h, --help                  Show this message and exit.

 The file input of the tool `-in` (`--input_mutation`) is the cosmic mutation data file.
 The genes file `-fa` (`--input_genes`) contains the original CDS sequence for all genes used by the COSMIC team to annotate the mutations.
-The output of the tool is a protein fasta file and will be written in the following path `-out` (--output-db)
+The output of the tool is a protein fasta file and is written in the following path `-out` (--output-db)

 cBioPortal Mutations to Protein sequences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The cBioPortal for Cancer Genomics provides visualization, analysis and download of large-scale cancer genomics data sets.
-All datasets can be viewed in this web page (https://www.cbioportal.org/datasets).
+The available datasets can be viewed in this web page (https://www.cbioportal.org/datasets).
 The current tool
-use the command `cbioportal-to-proteindb` to convert the bcioportal mutations file into a protein sequence database file.
+uses the command `cbioportal-to-proteindb` to convert the bcioportal mutations file into a protein sequence database file.

 .. code-block:: bash
    :linenos: